Erratum for Ricci-flat graphs with girth at least five

 Recall that Lemma 3 item 2 in \cite{LLY14} states: \begin{lemma} For any edge $xy$ of a graph of girth at least $5$, if $d_x=d_y=3$ and $\kappa(x,y)=0$, then $xy$ belongs to two $5$-cycles $P_1$ and $P_2$ such that $P_1\cap P_2=xy$. \end{lemma}

-Since $G$ contains no cycle of length $3$ or $4$, any $C_5$ contains the edge $xy$ is uniquely determined by a $3$-path passing through $xy$.
+Since $G$ contains no cycle of length $3$ or $4$, any $C_5$ containing the edge $xy$ is uniquely determined by a $3$-path passing through $xy$.
 Since $d_x=d_y=3$, there are four $3$-paths of form $x_ixyy_j$ for $i,j=1,2$.
 Here $x_1,x_2$ are two neighbors of $x$ other than $y$ and $y_1, y_2$ are two neighbors of $y$ other than $x$.
 We say two $C_5$'s are {\em opposite} to each other at $xy$ if one $C_5$ passes through $x_ixyy_j$ and the other one passes through $x_{3-i}xyy_{3-j}$.
 The above lemma says that there is a pair of opposite $C_5$'s sharing the edge $xy$.
-We say an edge $xy$ is {\em irregular} if there are exactly three $C_5$ passing through it.
+We say an edge $xy$ is {\em irregular} if there are three or four $C_5$ passing through it.

 From this lemma, we have the following corollary. \begin{corollary} If $G$ is a $3$-regular Ricci-flat graph and contains no irregular edge, then $G$ can be embedded into a surface so that all faces are pentagons. \end{corollary} \begin{proof} View $G$ as $1$-dimension skeleton and glue pentagons to $G$ recursively.
 Starting with any $C_5$ and glue a pentagon to it as a face, call the two-dimensional region $M$.

-If $M$ contains a boundary edge $xy$, by induction, $xy$ is on one face $C_5$.
+Let $xy$ be a boundary edge of $M$, that is, an edge belonging to only one pentagon $f$ in $M$.
+This pentagon $f$ determines an opposite $C_5$ of $G$ with respect to the edge $xy$.
 We glue a pentagon face to the opposite $C_5$ at $xy$ to enlarge $M$.
-Since every edge is not irregular, the process will continue until $M$ has no boundary edge.
+Since $G$ contains no irregular edge, every edge must be in exactly two pentagons.
+Therefore, the process will continue until $M$ has no boundary edge.
 When this process ends, we get an embedding of $G$ into some surface so that every face is a $C_5$. \end{proof}

 We are ready to fix the proof of Theorem 1 in \cite{LLY14}.